 Other than fiscal 2010, whereby the Company realized mark to market gains for trading securities held, the Company has no history of operating earnings.
 The likelihood of success of the Company must be considered in light of the problems, expenses, difficulties, complications and delays frequently encountered in connection with the establishment of any business.
-The Company has experienced losses from operation for each of the years of operation 2013, 2012, 2011, 2009 and 2008, 2007.
-The Company expects to incur losses, and will likely incur increased losses, for the foreseeable future.
+The Company has experienced losses from operation for each of the years of operation 2014, 2013, 2012, 2011, 2009 and 2008, 2007.
+The Company expects to incur losses until production is reached at either Berta or Prat.